-Our inclusivity does not emerge from a need to make accomodation to demographic trends, it stems from our strongly-held convictions about full equality and the dignity of all people.
+Our inclusivity does not emerge from a need to make accommodation to demographic trends, it stems from our strongly-held convictions about full equality and the dignity of all people.

 While we honor the Jewish past by learning about it and drawing any wisdom that can still inform our lives today, we also acknowledge that the Bible was written by men, in the Bronze Age, and they were wrong about lots of things.

-By determining what is right for us today, we are not breaking with Judaism but rather continuing the ongoing tradition that’s existed within Judaism for thousands of years, of grappling with what came before and modifying it to meet current interests and needs.
+By determining what is right for us today, we are not breaking with Judaism but rather continuing the ongoing Jewish tradition that’s existed for thousands of years, of grappling with what came before and modifying it to meet current interests and needs.